 Don’t let them push you around.
 Your homeowners’ association, condo board or apartment complex may think they’re above the law but they’re not.
 If you want to put up an antenna or satellite dish, the law’s on your side.

 I’ve written about this before: there is a rule that the FCC made called the “Over the Air Reception Devices (OTARD)” rule that carries the force of law when it comes to you putting up an antenna on your property.
 The condo board can’t force you to take it down, if you meet these requirements:

-3. You can’t drive nails or drill holes in anything you don’t own.
+- You can’t drive nails or drill holes in anything you don’t own.
 If you’re talking about a standalone home that you own, you’re set.
-If this is a townhome with shared roof, you need the agreement of anyone who has decision making power (usually the other owner, or sometimes the condo board.)
+For a townhome with a shared roof, you need the agreement of anyone who has decision making power (usually the other owner, or sometimes the condo board.)
 If this is an apartment, you need their permission.

 If you can live by those rules there isn’t a darn thing the HOA can do about it, you have the right to put up an antenna or dish.
-If you can’t drill, put up a tripod on your patio or a non-penetrating roof mount and use flat RG6 cable to fish through a window or door even when it’s closed.
+For example, if you can’t drill, put up a tripod on your patio or a non-penetrating roof mount and use flat RG6 cable to fish through a window or door even when it’s closed.

 If the condo board or apartment complex complains, go to this web site for information about filing a complaint with the FCC.
 Generally just pointing this out to your landlord or homeowner’s association will do the trick, but if you need to file a complaint, it’s all there.

 You can choose to file a complaint with the FCC at the link above.
 Don’t expect it to get resolved quickly, but you will win.
 It’s much easier to just try to get them to understand the OTARD rule and apply it.
 You may need to get a local lawyer to help you.